ktbh4jc/tucows-alt/tickets.md

   - Write up my initial documentation framework
 - [x] TC-02: Define initial tickets
   - Convert the list of requirements from the prompt into a series to tickets to work on one by one
-- [ ] TC-03 Create API gateway and sample microservice
+- [x] TC-03 Create API gateway and sample microservice
-  - sample microservice will just return "Hello World!"
+  - sample microservice will just log "Hello World!"
-- [ ] TC-04 Dockerize exisiting portion.
+  - dockerize the things
-  - Future services will also be dockerized
+  - api should publish to Kafka
-  - `docker-compose.yml` in project root with `Dockerfile` in each microservice
+  - sample service should read from it.

 ### OM Tickets
 - [ ] OM-01: Build Dockerfile for Order Manager
-  - Include update to root docer-compose
+  - Include update to root docker-compose
   - Once the API can hit the order manager, this ticket is done
 - [ ] OM-02: Define order type
   - POST to API with a JSON order